-In 1965, the City constructed the large maintenance facility for fleet vehicles and equipment.
-Numerous aboveground and underground storage tanks exist, or previously existed, at the property.
-Parking lots at the property have stored vehicles of all types, including wrecks and large hydraulically operated equipment over the past 40 years.
+In 1965, the city constructed the large maintenance facility for fleet vehicles and equipment.
+Numerous aboveground storage tanks (ASTs) and underground storage tanks (USTs) previously existed at the property.
+Parking lots at the property have stored vehicles of all types, including wrecks and large hydraulically operated equipment over the past forty years.